inphobia/inphobia.github.io/content/docs/mono/guts/82885t/index.md

     - i do doubt this since lenovo bundles this with a broadcom hba while seemingly supporting cli config
     - updating firmware & some other basic things do work through storcli
   - documentation could be better
-  - eol & eos, even though lenovo released a firmware update in 2025
+  - ~~eol & eos, even though lenovo released a firmware update in 2025~~ todo: is it?
+    - eol/eos intel, in production microchip
+  - most sellers seem to either don't know which version they're selling or trying to rip you off

 ## images
 ### 7 sff-8643